Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 Learners must reshape their thinking in science, as intuitions often conflict with facts.
 Studies show epistemic cognition helps learners understand how science knowledge is built and checked (e.g., Kuhn, 2005).
 This understanding is vital for tackling misconceptions, like those about force or density (e.g., Vosniadou, 1994; Driver et al., 1994).

-A frequent error is allowing students to conduct experiments simply by following instructions without understanding the reasoning behind the methodology.
-Teachers sometimes fail to ask students why they chose a specific approach or how they know their test is fair.
-Without this metacognitive reflection, practical work often fails to change students' underlying misconceptions.
+A frequent error is allowing learners to conduct experiments simply by following instructions without understanding the reasoning behind the methodology.
+Teachers sometimes fail to ask learners why they chose a specific approach or how they know their test is fair.
+Without this metacognitive reflection, practical work often fails to change learners' underlying misconceptions.

 15 Strategies for Developing Metacognition in Science